llm-bible/llm-bible.github.io/_publications/barbieri2017are.markdown

 bibkey: barbieri2017are
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1702.07285"}
-tags: ['Model Architecture', 'Attention Mechanism', 'Reinforcement Learning']
+tags: ['Attention Mechanism', 'Model Architecture', 'Reinforcement Learning']
 ---
 Emojis are ideograms which are naturally combined with plain text to visually complement or condense the meaning of a message.
 Despite being widely used in